 Personally, I guess: “There goes Frank.
 He was big-hearted, and I’ll miss him.”
 I want my heart to be on my sleeve and I want that heart to be a generous one.

-“There’s always discontent and, as far as I can tell, there are two ways to go about it.
+“There’s always discontent and,…there are two ways to go about it.
 The first is to get more.
 Make more money, make more stuff, work more, buy whatever you want.
 The second is to want less, to not be so desirous.
 Work less.
 Have less.
 Be still.
 Savor.
 All that gets easier if you look at success and say, ‘It’s just a ride.’”